Math 208 - Linear Algebra

 • Exams: Old exams from Math 208 are given in the table below.
 Please be aware that there are slight variations among them in content and style.
 Please talk to your instructor about what is expected in your upcoming exams.

-• Homework Lab: Teaching assistants will be available on Tuesdays.
-Ask your instructor about the times and locations.
+• Homework Lab: Course assistants will be available most weekdays in CMU B006.
 These homework help sessions are available to anyone enrolled in Math 208 this quarter.
+Here is a link to the schedule.

 • Applications: These Applications are provided to give you a sense of the wide variety of uses for linear algebra.
 Your instructor might talk about a few of them in lecture.
 You are encouraged to skim through them, although this material is generally not expected on exams